Buddhist crisis

-The Buddhist crisis (Biến cố Phật giáo) was a period of political and religious tension in South Vietnam between May and November 1963, characterized by a series of repressive acts by the South Vietnamese government and a campaign of civil resistance, led mainly by Buddhist monks.
+The Buddhist crisis (Biến cố Phật giáo) was a period of political and religious tension in South Vietnam between May and November 1963, characterized by a series of repressive acts by the South Vietnamese government and a campaign of civil resistance, led mainly by Buddhist activists.

 The crisis was precipitated by the shootings of nine unarmed civilians on May 8 in the central city of Huế who were protesting against a ban of the Buddhist flag.
-The crisis ended with a coup in November 1963 by the Army of the Republic of Vietnam (ARVN), and the arrest and assassination of President Ngô Đình Diệm on November 2, 1963.
+The crisis ended with a coup d'état by the Army of the Republic of Vietnam (ARVN) on November 1, 1963, and the arrest and assassination of President Ngô Đình Diệm the following day.

 Background

-South Vietnam was conventionally thought to have a Buddhist majority, comprising 70 percent or more of the population.
-Although that estimation was how foreign journalists often portrayed it, the religious landscape was far more intricate and fragmented, as Buddhists had long been divided by sect, geography, and political affiliation.
-The actual number of Buddhists was likely much smaller, with three to four million among a population of 15 million, or at most 27 percent.
-As a Catholic, President Ngô Đình Diệm's perceived pro-Catholic policies antagonized many Buddhists.
-His government allegedly tended to favor Catholics over Buddhists as Catholics received lands, business favors, and government jobs.
+South Vietnam was often portrayed as having a Buddhist majority, comprising 70% or more of the population.
+These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
+The religious landscape was also far more intricate and fragmented, as Buddhists had long been divided by sect, geography, and political affiliation.
+The actual number of Buddhists was likely much smaller, with three to four million among a population of 15 million, or at most 27%.

+During the First Indochina War, Buddhists faced a dilemma between Ho Chi Minh's repressive yet independent Democratic Republic of Vietnam (DRV) and the religiously freer but French-associated State of Vietnam (SVN).
+Many Buddhists subsequently rejected the radical policies and revolutionary violence of the communist-led DRV, and instead chose to live under the SVN; among these were believers who would later participate in the 1963 Buddhist movement.
+Buddhists largely regarded the Republic of Vietnam (South Vietnam) as a fully independent regime and welcomed the US advisory presence as beneficial to their country.
+Under Ngô Đình Diệm's government, the General Buddhist Association expanded, but relations between the government and Buddhists in middle Vietnam deteriorated in the early 1960s, particularly following the promotion of the zealous Ngô Đình Thục, Diệm's brother, to Archbishop of Huế.
+As a Catholic, President Diệm's perceived pro-Catholic policies antagonized many Buddhists.
+His government allegedly tended to favor Catholics over Buddhists as Catholics received lands, business favors, and job promotions.

-Diem was a suspicious man; according to Marvin Gettleman, he once told a high-ranking officer, forgetting that he was a Buddhist, "Put your Catholic officers in sensitive places.
-They can be trusted."
-Additionally, the distribution of firearms to village self-defense militias intended to repel Viet Cong (VC) guerrillas was done so that weapons were given only to Catholics.
-Some Catholic priests ran private armies.
-The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public activities, was not repealed by Diệm.
-The land owned by the church was exempt from land reform.
+According to The New Republic, the distribution of firearms to village self-defense militias intended to repel Viet Cong insurgency was done so that weapons were given only to Catholics.
+The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public activities, was not repealed by Diệm.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, Diệm dedicated the country to the Virgin Mary.
 Catholic flags were regularly flown at major public events in South Vietnam.